Academic Master

 3. Are antihypertensive medicines described to the patients based on evidence for better results along with the use of beta blockers?

-If any of these questions get a no answer, then it will be the duty of the nurse to ask the doctor if he intendedly made changes to the medicines of the patients.
+If any of these questions get a no answer, then it will be the duty of the nurse to ask the doctor if he intends to make changes to the medicines of the patients.
 The patient will also be asked about the allergy and home medications.
-According to this study, the medical error would arise as a result when a physician would make any changes to the discharge orders.
+According to this study, medical errors would arise as a result of a physician’s making any changes to the discharge orders.

 Implementation

 The tool will be piloted, tested and then revised according to the requirements.
-To find out necessary medication errors, 2 research nurses will evaluate approximately 20 randomly picked patient charts for a period of 10 days.
-On the basis of findings, safety director shall go to the nurse manager and will request for adding the reconciliation process to the routine procedure of the ICU discharge.
+To find out necessary medication errors, two research nurses will evaluate approximately 20 randomly picked patient charts for a period of 10 days.
+On the basis of the findings, the safety director shall go to the nurse manager and request that the reconciliation process be added to the routine procedure of the ICU discharge.
 The discharge survey will be revised on the basis of feedback from staff.
-The clerks of ICU unit shall place a discharge survey along with every admission chart to the Intensive Care Unit.
+The clerks of the ICU unit shall place a discharge survey along with every admission chart to the Intensive Care Unit.
 The survey should be discharged within 24 hours of the admission of the patient to the ICU.
 If the discharges are not accurate, the nurses will be required to make necessary changes.
-After 50 weeks all data should be converted from soft form to hard form.
+After 50 weeks, all data should be converted from soft form to hard form.
 An information system will be developed for the storage and processing of data.

-The research will not only help the current facility but the information will also be disseminated to other facilities and nurses will be trained accordingly so that more and more people could be facilitated from this research study.
-A spreadsheet shall be developed which will contain information about instruments, graphs, and other important data and it will be made available to the use of the other medical facilities in the vicinity to increase its benefits.
+The research will not only help the current facility, but the information will also be disseminated to other facilities, and nurses will be trained accordingly so that more and more people can be facilitated by this research study.
+A spreadsheet shall be developed, which will contain information about instruments, graphs, and other important data, and it will be made available for the use of other medical facilities in the vicinity to increase its benefits.

 Conclusion

-The use of medical reconciliation tool will be associated with a large scale reduction in medication errors (Pronovost et al., 2003).
-The tool will be made an automated part of the routine procedures of the emergency department at Saint Jude Hospital.
-Through the use of use Information system and software, the data will be easily gathered, stored and processed and made available for the use of Saint Jude Hospital as well as other hospitals in the vicinity.
-Since this tool will be developed for the patients who are being discharged from hospitals, therefore, the patients will be better off with reconciliation.
-The medical reconciliation tool will be made an important rather a necessary part of the day to day operations of the emergency department at Saint Jude Hospital.
+The use of medical reconciliation tools will be associated with a large-scale reduction in medication errors (Pronovost et al., 2003).
+The tool will be automated as part of the routine procedures of the emergency department at Saint Jude Hospital.
+Through the use of an information system and software, the data will be easily gathered, stored, processed, and made available for Saint Jude Hospital and other hospitals in the vicinity.
+Since this tool will be developed for the patients who are being discharged from hospitals, the patients will be better off with reconciliation.
+The medical reconciliation tool will be made an important rather than necessary part of the day-to-day operations of the emergency department at Saint Jude Hospital.
 The positive and negative aspects will be clearly evaluated, and then changes will be made to the methodology as per requirements.

 References